-- at 12% rooflight area the actual building has exactly the same overall CO2 emissions as the notional building (100%) - as rooflight area is reduced there are dramatic increases in CO2 emissions due to use of the lighting system, and in total CO2 emissions, whilst there are smaller reductions in the CO2 emissions due to use of the heating system - if rooflights are omitted entirely, total CO2 emissions from all aspects of operation of the building are 50% higher than they are with 12% rooflights - if rooflights are omitted entirely, CO2 emissions from the lighting system are 230% higher than they are with 12% rooflights - if rooflights are omitted entirely, CO2 emissions from the lighting system alone are higher than the total permissible CO2 emissions from all aspects of operation.
-This does not mean that rooflights cannot be omitted, but it does mean that the efficiency of the lighting system would have to be dramatically improved compared to the specification in the notional building, which already reflects current good practice - as rooflight area is increased from 12% to 20% there is a small reduction in CO2 emissions due to use of the lighting system, almost balanced by a small increase in CO2 emissions due to use of the heating system, so there is little change in total CO2 emissions
+- at 12% rooflight area the actual building has exactly the same CO2 emissions as the notional building i.e. the BER exactly matches the TER (100% of TER) so is a marginal pass - as rooflight area is reduced there are dramatic increases in CO2 emissions due to use of the lighting system whilst there are smaller reductions in CO2 emissions due to use of the heating system.
+This gives a dramatic increase in total CO2 emissions. - if rooflights are omitted entirely, then - o total CO2 emissions from all aspects of operation of the building are 42% higher than they are with 12% rooflights

+- CO2 emissions from the lighting system are 220% higher than they are with 12% rooflights - CO2 emissions from the lighting system alone are higher than the total permissible CO2 emissions from all aspects of operation - this does not mean that rooflights cannot be omitted, but it does mean that the efficiency of the lighting system would have to be dramatically improved compared to the specification in the notional building, which already reflects current good practice - as rooflight area is increased from 12% to 20% there is a small reduction in CO2 emissions due to use of the lighting system, almost balanced by a small increase in CO2 emissions due to use of the heating system, so there is little change in total CO2 emissions

-The following graph shows the same data, when less sophisticated lighting control systems are used - both a simple auto switched on-off system rather than the proportional (dimming) systems which is defined in the notional building, and when there is no automatic control of the lighting system.
+The following graph shows the same data, when less sophisticated light control systems are used - both a simple auto switched on-off system rather than the proportional (dimming) system which is defined in the notional building, and also when there is no automatic control of the lighting system.